becklabs/gopro-geotagger/tracks/readme.txt

-This is where to put your gps track (gpx or csv)
+This is where to put your gps track or tracks (gpx or csv)